mulderp/mulderp.github.com/_posts/2014-11-27-fast-start-with-backbonejs.md

            var rect = this.collection.get(id);
            rect.set('color', getRandomColor());
          },

          // ...

+         // binding events to data changes is important too:
+        initialize: function() {
+          this.listenTo(this.collection, 'change:color', this.render);
+        }

       });

 You see, the app size slowly increases.
-And there is new function getRandomColor().
-But the main point right now is that, a view provides changes events to the data layer.
-And, the view re-renders as needed.
+There is even new function getRandomColor().
+But the main point right now: We capture events from users, and bind a view provides to change events in the data layer.
+The view re-renders as needed.

+# Going further

-Because we have the conceptual model of the UI in Backbone collections and models, we can also set the color from the browsers development console.
-Open it, and try it:
+Because we have the conceptual model of the UI in Backbone collections and models, you can set the color from the browsers from other sources, than from user events, remote or from development console for example.
+Try the development console, open it, and try:

     > rectangles
     > r = rectangles.get(1)
     > r.set('color', 'black')

-function getRandomColor().
-This is a copy and past code from [here](http://stackoverflow.com/questions/1484506/random-color-generator-in-javascript).
+Now, the color of the rectangles changes.
+Well, a "real" drawing app takes much more work.
+And you will be faced to re-use ideas and code for drawing circles or lines.
+Even, the simple function getRandomColor() is just copy and pasted from [here](http://stackoverflow.com/questions/1484506/random-color-generator-in-javascript).
+Ideally, you could make code re-use easier.
+It is here where JavaScript module formats come in, such as CommonJS or RequireJS.
+Consult the [Pipefishbook](http://pipefishbook.com) for more info's or leave me feedback.
+Thanks for reading!

+Checkout the [demo](http://backbonesvg.divshot.io/).
+Or the small [repo](https://github.com/pipefishbook/rectangle_coloring).